-Cytogenetics and differentiation in cell and tissue culture, plant regeneration from callus, shoot apex culture and anthers.
-Micropropagation: Stages, somatic embryogenesis, usefulness, hardening of micropropagated plantlets, advantages and disadvantages, application of the technique in crop improvement.
+Introduction and Historical aspects of Tissue Culture, Micropropagation: Stages, Types, Cytogenetics and differentiation in cell and tissue culture, plant regeneration from callus, shoot apex culture and anthers.
+Somatic embryogenesis, usefulness, hardening of micropropagated plantlets, advantages and disadvantages, application of the technique in crop improvement.